Caffe1ne/configs/README.md

 configs
 ================

-A simple collection of configs to use across several machines.
+A simple collection of configs to use across several linux-machines.